How Were the Books Picked

 The first job was picking the Sweet 16.
 Over the course of the year, I have kept a tally of the books students have been reading and writing about, and chose the 16 books that were favorites in our grade.
 If multiple books in a series showed up on the list, I showcased the first book in the series.
 Below are a few of our ‘chosen’ books! 🙂 The full list includes Harry Potter, The Hunger Games, Dairy of a Wimpy Kid, I Funny, Football Genius, Stick Dog, The Witches, Number the Stars, Wonder, The One and Only Ivan, Stranded, I Survived, Nancy Drew Clue Crew, Bad Kitty, Bone, and Origami Yoda.

 If you didn’t have a running list, you could also ask your school librarian to run a list of the books most commonly checked-out.
 This year (2016), our librarian is running a primary and an intermediate list for our school’s two book tournaments.
+She ran a list of the most-checked out books for primary and intermediate and we chose the books from that list!

 How Do I Make the Bracket?